true-while/AzureFastStartForIoT/Connected Campus/README.md

 1. Open the Device Explorer (*C:\Program Files (x86)\Microsoft\DeviceExplorer\DeviceExplorer.exe*) and fill the IoT Hub Connection String field with the connection string of the IoT Hub you created in previous steps and click on Update.
     ![Setting the connection string](images/deviceexplorerconnstr.png)
 2. Go to the __Management tab__ and __Click on the Create button__.
 The Create Device popup will be displayed.
-Make up a Device ID for your device (myFirstDevice for example) and __click on Create__.
+Enter "__device1__" as the Device ID for your device  and __click on Create__. *The device name is important as other parts of the supplied sample program rely on this*.
     ![Create device entry](images/createentry.png)
-3. Once the device identity is created, it will be displayed in the grid.
-Right click on the identity you just created, select __Copy connection string__ for selected device and take note of the value copied to your clipboard, since it will be required to connect your device with the IoT Hub.
+3. Once the device identity is created, it will be displayed in the grid. __Right click__ on the device entry you just created and select __Copy connection string__.
+Paste this into a notepad as it will be required later one.
     ![Copy device details](images/degrid.png)

 __Note__: The device identities registration can be automated using the Azure IoT Hubs SDK.
 An example can be found at https://azure.microsoft.com/en-us/documentation/articles/iot-hub-csharp-csharp-getstarted/#create-a-device-identity.